open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-e.g. When an Exporter (support only Delta temporality) collects from a SumAggregator with cumulative temporality, the Exporter may drop the metrics OR support CUMULATIVE TO DELTA conversion.
+e.g. When an Exporter (support only Delta temporality) collects from a SumAggregator with cumulative temporality, the Exporter may drop the metrics OR support CUMULATIVE to DELTA conversion.

 The SDK MUST provide the following Aggregators to support the [Metric Points](./datamodel.md#metric-points) in the